 To get started, simply sign up for an account, download the setup files, and upload them on your WordPress website.
 Once the plugin is active, verify your license key and you’re all set to use ExactMetrics.

 For a full tutorial, follow our guide on how to install ExactMetrics on WordPress.

 Step 3: Connect Google Analytics with Your Website

 After installing ExactMetrics, it’s time to connect your Google Analytics with your WordPress website.

-Here’s a complete guide on how to properly set up Google Analytics in WordPress.
+For a complete tutorial, here’s a guide on how to properly set up Google Analytics in WordPress.